Office of Research Integrity

 - Please follow these instructions to navigate the CITI Program or click the button below to go straight to the CITI Program.

 - At the moment, this requirment only applies to all personnel listed on new IBC application submissions and when adding project personnel onto an existing IBC-approved registration by amendment.

 - Once researchers complete the revised education requirements, CITI training will be valid indefinitely.
 As research goals change, however, additional modules may need to be taken.

-2. All MUSC employees (whether or not conducting research) are required to take annual biosafety-related training modules in CATTS, which include:
+2. All MUSC employees (whether or not conducting research) are required to take annual biosafety-related training modules in MyQuest, which include:

 3. It is the Principal Investigator’s responsibility to train personnel on IBC-approved biosafety procedures, prior to working in the lab.

 - Principal Investigators must have a biosafety protocol (a.k.a.
 Standard Operating Procedures or SOPs) to ensure compliance with safety guidelines outlined by the Center for Disease Control publication "Biosafety in Microbiological and Biomedical Laboratories, 5th Edition".

 - Safety protocols are reviewed during review of Institutional Biosafety Committee applications and as part of lab inspections.

 - Principal Investigators must train the personnel on the biosafety procedures as approved by the IBC, prior to starting the work.